 Insights from coaching institutes

 “The paper was definitely more difficult than usual, probably one of the most difficult AILET exams ever,” said Harsh Gagrani, Director of LegalEdge Tutorials.
 According to him, AILET 2017 held plenty of surprises for students across different sections.
 “For the first time ever, there was no English Reading Comprehension passage as it had been completely replaced by CLOZED test.
 But the remaining English section questions remained the same, covering antonyms, synonyms and phrases.
 Also, legal aptitude was very surprising because of the lengthy fact-based questions asked”, he shared.
 In his opinion, students who kept their calm when faced with difficult questions, had good reading speed and had brushed up on their legal knowledge would have the best chances of clearing the exam.

 According to Rajneesh Singh, Mentor at The Do-Zen, the cutoff this year might come down significantly, perhaps even reaching 90 as compared to 105 for AILET 2016.
 “Many considered it a tough paper but I feel it was a good paper for those who are good students.
 If the paper quality is good, then it helps weed out the undeserving students.
 CLAT should also take a lesson from this,” he said.
 Mr. Singh agreed with most students’ assessments regarding the difficulty of the GK section.
 “There were atleast 10 questions in the GK section which were almost impossible to answer unless a student had specifically prepared from these topics.
 However I don’t feel this is an injustice as the students who prepared well and kept their calm would waste no time on it,” he concluded.

-Stay tuned to law.careers360.com for more news and feature articles on AILET
+Stay tuned to law.careers360.com for more features and articles on AILET

 AILET 2020 Important Dates - NLU Delhi has released the AILET ...